 This intimate scene, Morning, Interior (1890) depicts artist Maximilien Luce’s close friend, fellow painter, Neo-Impressionist Gustave Perrot getting up and dressing as morning light streams through a garret window.
 Luce enlivened the traditional subject of an artist in his humble living quarters with a vivid palette of red, orange, yellow and blue, applied in stippled brushstrokes, in keeping with the newly minted technique of pointillism.
 Little is known about Perrot, aside from the fact that he died young.
 In 1892, his brief career was remembered in a fifteen-work tribute held at Salon de Independants in Paris.

 This is probably one of the coolest and most impressive bedroom designs ever!
-I’m not nuts about the orange paint job in this room (because you know pink is my color), and the ‘fondant-like,’ colorless linens should be illegal – but I sure do love the idea of sleeping on a bed that’s suspended over a small body of water.
+I’m not nuts about the orange paint job in this room (because you know pink is my color) — and the ‘fondant-like’ drape of the colorless linens is a huge turn-off — but I sure do love the idea of sleeping on a bed that’s suspended over a small body of water.
 Sleeping is one of my favorite activities and I am sure that being cradled in such a nocturnal environment as this would inspire me to have very comforting dreams.
 Water beds have never really been my thing, but this I like!